djmonkeyuk/nms-base-builder/README.md

 * Build bases for No Mans Sky using proxy representations for building parts.
 * Complete freedome of movement when placing building parts - want something upside down?
 Up in the air?
 You can place it that way!
 * Define presets to build complex items quickly.
+Share or download presets online.
 * Save and Load bases to disk (.json format).
 * Import and Export base data compatable with the No Mans Sky Save Editor.